bemurphy/active_switch/README.md

 Attempting to register the same name more than once will raise an `ActiveSwitch::AlreadyRegistered` exception.

+### Reporting In

-Then after your scheduled task or background job completes, you can report it complete:
+After your scheduled task or background job completes, you can report it complete:

 ```ruby
 ActiveSwitch.report(:weekly_mailer) # => true